For the Boys Tennis Season:

 Teams with the blue-stars to the right of their names are "Team Members" and information is available for all of their players.

-St. Ignatius returns State Singles Champion, Nathan Griffin (Notre Dame), as well as their number two and three singles players, Erich Schuette (Northern Illinois) and John Hsia, respectively.
+St. Ignatius returns State Singles Champion, Nathan Griffin (Notre Dame), as well as their number two and three singles players, Erich Schuette (Northern Illinois) and Josh Hsia, respectively.
 They lost Christian Zuber and Yaw Boakye to graduation.

 Upper Arlington is always going to be strong.
 They lost Chuck Shewalter and Jeffrey Melvin to graduation, but Jack Zelezny, Eric Hunter, and Tyler Holsopple return.
 They will also pick up two quality freshmen.